Tom Lawrence

-Thomas Morris Lawrence (/en/; born 13 January 1994) is a Welsh professional footballer who plays as a midfielder for A-League Men club Perth Glory and the Wales national team.
+Thomas Morris Lawrence (/en/; born 13 January 1994) is a Welsh professional footballer who plays as a midfielder for A-League Men club Perth Glory.

 Born in Wrexham, he joined Manchester United at the age of eight and made his way up through the age groups, but he was unable to make it as a first-team regular and spent time on loan at Carlisle United and Yeovil Town before joining Leicester City in September 2014.
 After three years with Leicester, during which time he was loaned out to Rotherham United, Blackburn Rovers, Cardiff City and Ipswich Town, he left for Derby County in August 2017 and joined Rangers in 2022, where he played until 2025.
 He has represented Wales at senior international level, having also played for the national under-17, under-19 and under-21 sides.